andrico1234/personal-blog/content/blog/007-creating-documentation-for-your-UI-library.md

 If you've been contributing to your documentation via option 1, you can use those files as inputs to static site generators like [Rocket](https://rocket.modern-web.dev/guides/) and [Docusaurus](https://docusaurus.io/).

 These are both tools that take your markdown and JavaScript, and compile it to a static site optimised for documentation.
 Both these tools provide routing, page rendering, and bundle optimisations out of the box.
-These tools also provide benefits over other static site generators, like Gatsby, as they provide features and tooling focused around building documentation sites.
+These tools also provide benefits over other static site generators, like Gatsby, as they provide features and tooling focused around building documentation sites, though Rocket isn't only used for documentation.

 Note: Rocket is still in an early beta phase so expect breaking changes.
 Their docs may still have parts outdated or missing.
 I wanted to give Rocket a shoutout because it has a lot of potential and is part of the Modern Web family.

 I won't focus much on how to get started with a specific framework, because this dilemma is less about the specific technology and more about the underlying principles.

 For [oui-ui](https://oui-ui.netlify.app/), I chose to use Docusaurus due to its feature-set focusing on accessibility and fast feeling experiences.
-I'd eventually like to migrate over to Rocket, as their use of the `mdjs` file format, seems more appropriate for web components.
+I'd eventually like to migrate over to Rocket, as their use of the `mdjs` file format seems more appropriate for web components.
 Docusaurus uses `mdx`, which is a way of embedding React into your markdown files.
 This works fine, but getting web components working with React often requires a little extra work.

 ### Option 3: UI Cataloging (Storybook)